Philip Carteret Silvester

+Early life

 He was the son of Rear-admiral Philip Carteret, the circumnavigator, by his wife Mary Rachel, daughter of Sir John Baptist Silvester, M.D., F.R.S. (d.
 1789), a Frenchman by birth, a Dutchman by education, and physician to the army in the Low Countries, under the Duke of Cumberland, during the War of the Austrian Succession (cf. Munk, Coll. of Phys. ii.
 178).

-Uncle John Silvester

-His mother's brother, whose title and name he eventually inherited, was Sir John Silvester (1745–1822), who graduated B.C.L. from St. John's College, Oxford, in 1764, was chosen Common Serjeant of London by the Corporation of London in 1790, and succeeded Sir John William Rose as Recorder of London in 1803.
-He was elected F.R.S. in 1780, F.S.A. in 1804, and was created D.C.L. by Oxford University in 1818.
-He was made a baronet on 27 December 1814, and died on 30 March 1822 at Chingford, Essex, where he was buried on 6 April (cf. Gent.
-Mag.
-1822, i.
-370; European Mag.
-January 1815).